Madison County Recognized for Workforce Development Achievements at ACT Workforce Summit

 for Madison County through its members’ participation,” said Jan Collins, Executive Director of the Madison County Business League and Foundation.

-Commissioner Jeff McCord shared advice with the Work Ready Communities awardees during a keynote presentation.
-The ACT Work Ready Community initiative
+of Labor Commissioner Jeff McCord shared advice with the Work Ready Communities awardees during a keynote presentation.
+The ACT Work Ready Community

 ACT is a mission-driven, nonprofit organization dedicated to helping people achieve education and workplace success.
 Grounded in 60 years of research,

-and employers in the US and around the world with learning resources, assessments, research and credentials designed to help them succeed from elementary
+agencies and employers in the US and around the world with learning resources, assessments, research and credentials designed to help them succeed

-new investment and higher-paying jobs, and to increase Madison County’s competitiveness leading to a diverse, vibrant economy benefitting all the county’s
+attract new investment and higher-paying jobs, and to increase Madison County’s competitiveness leading to a diverse, vibrant economy benefitting

-to establish a clear and concise message for the future.
-This organization, which is comprised of elected, appointed, business and individual leaders
+order to establish a clear and concise message for the future.
+This organization, which is comprised of elected, appointed, business and individual

-of Madison County, will enable all partners in business and economic development to participate collectively in bringing together the overall vision
+leaders of Madison County, will enable all partners in business and economic development to participate collectively in bringing together the overall